You learn something new every day, as they say. Why not work out how to cement your feet and get

 Does it need to be SCORM compliant?
 Is it replacing an existing learning management tool?
 Are you doing your course authoring in-house or getting your content elsewhere?
 Do you want this built-in with all other compliance, health, and safety management?

-With so many questions, it’s hard to know where to start.
-So I suggest starting with the most basic spec hurdle: cloud vs. on-premise hosting.
+With so many questions, it’s difficult to know where to start, so I suggest beginning with the most

 The number-one upside to online software storage is how wonderfully flexible it is.
 In fact, if you look around the internet for reasons online software is awesome, many of them point to the cloud.
 It’s available online and can be accessed anywhere with internet.
 The use of multi-device allows you to access LMS whether you’re on the go or back in the office.